palixeb/palixeb.github.io/_posts/2016-01-12-secret-lives-fortune-teller.markdown

                 <p>
                     The album kicks off with <a href="https://secretlivesny.bandcamp.com/track/sick-and-tired" target="blank">"Sick and tired"</a> and soon as the song starts it's undeniable that you are in for some good post-hardcore, rock, or whatever we are calling this kind of music these days (It's good music just leave it at that).
 Then Rob drops the first line, <i>"Hey man!
-What you gonna whine about today!?"</i> This pretty much sums up 2015 in a nutshell for me, with the rise of the <a href="https://en.wikipedia.org/wiki/Regressive_left" target="blank">Regressive Left</a> on one side and the Far Right with its newly crowned bigot at the helm on the other.
+What you gonna whine about today!?"</i> This pretty much sums up 2015 in a nutshell for me, with the rise of the <a href="https://en.wikipedia.org/wiki/Regressive_left" target="blank">Regressive Left</a> on one side and the <strike>Far Right</strike> <a href="https://en.wikipedia.org/wiki/Alt-right">Alt-Right</a>, with its newly crowned bigot at the helm, on the other.
 When Rob yells, <i>"I'm so tired!
 I hear it everyday...every fucking day!"</i> I can't help shake my head at what we have in store as the USA gets ready to be pulled apart during the upcoming "election process".
                 </p>

                 <p>